herokk1/herokk1/README.md

 On my future, i expect to be able to teach begginers about the first steps on coding cuz i consider teaching one of the most respectable things you can do to someone.

-My favorite language is CSS and my confort languages is C++ and Shell.
+My favorite language is CSS and my confort languages is C++.
 On my spare time i like to play Dungeons and Dragons, listen to Heavy Metal, play Video games and Workout (bro im ripped, trust me)! 🏋🏻‍♂️💪

 Eu falo fluentemente <b>Português</b>, able to speak almost fluently in <b>English</b>, entiendo un poco de <b>Español</b> und ein bisschen <b>Deutsch</b>.